XpressWest, seeking to build U.S. high-speed rail, ends deal with China group

-XpressWest, the private U.S. firm proposing to build a high-speed rail link between Las Vegas and Los Angeles, terminated a joint venture with Chinese companies less than nine months after the deal was announced, citing delays faced by its partner.
+June 8 XpressWest, the private company proposing to build a high-speed rail line between Las Vegas and Los Angeles, announced Wednesday that it had terminated its joint venture with China Railway International, less than nine months after the deal was announced.

-Las Vegas-based XpressWest said the decision to end the relationship stemmed from problems with "timely performance" and challenges that the Chinese companies, grouped under a consortium called China Railway International (CRI), faced "obtaining required authority to proceed with required development activities".
+Las Vegas-based XpressWest said the decision to terminate its relationship with the consortium of Chinese firms stemmed from problems with "timely performance" and challenges that China Railway faced "obtaining required authority to proceed with required development activities."

 The announcement is a blow to China, which has built the world's largest high-speed rail network in less than a decade.
 The XpressWest project was seen as a foothold into a burgeoning U.S. high-speed rail market and an opportunity to showcase China's technology.

-XpressWest chief executive Tony Marnell said in a statement that his company's "ambitions outpace CRI's ability to move the project forward timely and efficiently".
+XpressWest's chief executive, Tony Marnell, said in a statement that his company's "ambitions outpace CRI's ability to move the project forward timely and efficiently."

-Calls, emails and a fax to the Chinese group seeking comment were not answered during a public holiday in China.

-But China's official Xinhua news agency cited an unnamed manager at CRI as saying XpressWest was "irresponsible" to make such a statement while its talks with CRI were still going on.

-The biggest challenge has been a federal funding requirement that high-speed trains be manufactured in the United States, even though no such trains are produced in the country, Marnell said.
+Marnell said the company's biggest challenge has been a federal funding requirement that high-speed trains be manufactured in the United States, even though no such trains are produced in the country.

 "This inflexible requirement has been a fundamental barrier to financing high-speed rail in our country," Marnell said.
 "Is our leadership going to force projects throughout the United States to seek financial support for infrastructure in our country from foreign governments?"